hezhangsprinter/SROSR/README.md

 3. In 'object_src_fmeas.m'
 Calculate the F-measure and Accuracy using 'object_src_fmeas.m'

-4. Some parameter you have to specify based on your data. (such as tail size, weights, thresholds)
+4. Make sure to specify all the data-related parameter based on your data. (such as tail size, weights, thresholds)

 ** We also include one sample in the code.
 You can directly calculating the F-measure and Accuracy by running 'object_src_fmeas.m'